rocker-org/rocker/README.md

 | rstudio (base plus RStudio Server)            | [good](https://registry.hub.docker.com/u/eddelbuettel/ubuntu-rstudio/)
 | hadleyverse (rstudio plus Hadley packages)    | [good](https://registry.hub.docker.com/u/eddelbuettel/ubuntu-hadleyverse/)

+## License

+The Dockerfiles in this repository is licensed under the GPL 2 or later.

 ## Trademarks ##

-RStudio is registered trademarks of RStudio, Inc.  The use of the trademarked term RStudio and the distribution of the RStudio binaries through the images hosted on [hub.docker.com](https://registry.hub.docker.com/) has been granted
+RStudio is a registered trademark of RStudio, Inc.  The use of the trademarked term RStudio and the distribution of the RStudio binaries through the images hosted on [hub.docker.com](https://registry.hub.docker.com/) has been granted